dropdog/docs/docs/theming.md

 - We support IE8 and above browsers.
 We are not styling with that in mind but will deal with it when finished.
 - Override only the necessary css coming from each module.
 Do not copy and paste all the css of a module to the project Theme.
 - Be careful when overriding css/js as also as html structure especially if it is coming from Core.
 This may break core built-in functionality.
 - For the Admin pages we will use the default Core admin theme ([Seven](http://cgit.drupalcode.org/drupal/tree/core/themes/seven)) and we are just attaching js/css files to add some functionality.
-This will happen on a custom module.
+This will happen on a custom module or a subtheme.
 - If you want to override a twig template get only from the source module that provides that.
 Eg if you want to override the [html.html.twig](http://cgit.drupalcode.org/drupal/tree/core/modules/system/templates/html.html.twig) file copy that from the [system](http://cgit.drupalcode.org/drupal/tree/core/modules/system) module.
 - Under the Theme folder create new subfolders to group files only if there is a significant amount of them and it makes sense to separate theme.
 Eg split the twig files to templates/system, templates/block etc using the pattern templates/[module] if there are 3 files of the system and 2 files of the block module.
 There should not exist any empty folder.
+- Avoid using the path alias (eg related classes) of a webpage to style the page.
+Path aliases are considered unstable and could change frequently.
 - If you need to extend/alter a class or another attribute prefer to use the [theme_name].theme
 - Do not use non semantic classes.
 Saying that we should not use classes such as "clearfix, container, full-width" etc if these classes are used to provide some css styling.
 Instead use [sass mixins](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#mixins) such as ```@full-width {width: 100%}```.
 - Avoid theming with elements except from the basic ones (p, h1 etc).
 Use classes instead.
 Example for this code ```<div><span class="my"></span></div>```: